-I went on to study film directing at Pasadena Art Center after being accepted for a short film I did while attending one of their night courses.
-After a few years in the program I started to become somewhat disenchanted by all the bureaucracy that appeared to take priority over the craft.
-Undeterred, I made the decision to utilize my other creative skills and re-apply to the Fine Art department so I could focus more on design.
-A short time later I was offered the opportunity to become the Creative Art Director for Active Ride Shop and also help launch the brand new Active Mailorder.
-It was an amazing and challenging learning experience that really allowed me to grow and develop my capabilities.
-I had the opportunity to work with a great group of people and help Active become a driving force in Action Sports Retail in the early 2000’s.
-We were also a huge influence in the Skate Mail Order space that we eventually dominated.
+A couple years into the program my creative focus started to shift more toward design and the recent emergence of ‘multimedia’.
+I subsequently changed majors (after submitting a new portfolio) and joined the Fine Art department, primarily so I could take the new ‘Photoshop’ course I had become intrigued with.
+Not long after making the career switch I was blessed with the opportunity to become the Creative Art Director for Active Ride Shop ('99) and also assist with launching the newly developed Active Mailorder.
+It was an awesome and challenging experience that really allowed me to grow and develop my capabilities.
+It gave me the chance to work with an amazing group of people and help Active become a driving force in Action Sports Retail in the early 2000’s.
+We were also a pretty big deal and heavy influence in the Skate Mail Order space during that time.

-After almost 10 years at Active, I went on to become the senior/lead designer at Anchor Blue to help revive the company and re-brand their image.
-When Anchor Blue abruptly chapter eleven-ed, I started my own freelance design brand, Artistic Fury.
-It has facilitated great opportunities to work with an array of clients, some friends, and a couple of agencies.
-The variety of work has really helped me expand my skillset and amplified the desire to constantly learn.
+After almost 10 years at Active I moved on to become the Art Director/Lead Designer for Anchor Blue, with the allure being to lead the team in reviving the company and re-branding their image.
+Unfortunately (or probably fortunately), the company abruptly chapter eleven-ed after only a few short months.
+That’s when I decided to start my own freelance brand, Artistic Fury.
+It’s allowed some great opportunities to work with an array of clients, friends, and agencies.
+The variety of work has helped inspire me to constantly expand my skillset and continually evolve.

 What I'm listening to...

 **All of the work featured on this site was concepted, developed, and created by me - unless stated otherwise.